Heart Failure: Avoiding Triggers for Sudden Heart FailureSkip to the navigation

 How can you avoid triggers for sudden heart failure?

 - Track your symptoms.
 As you live with your heart condition, become familiar with changes in how you feel, and let your doctor know if your heart condition is getting worse.
 Keeping a record of your symptoms (What is a PDF document?) can help.

 - Weigh yourself every day before breakfast.
-A sudden weight gain, such as 3 lb (1.4 kg) or more in 2 to 3 days, could signal the beginning of sudden heart failure.
+Call your doctor if you have sudden weight gain, such as more than 2 lb (0.9 kg) to 3 lb (1.4 kg) in a day or 5 lb (2.3 kg) in a week.
+(Your doctor may suggest a different range of weight gain.)
+Sudden weight gain could signal the beginning of sudden heart failure.

 - Know the signs of sudden heart failure.
 Post a list of the symptoms where you can refer to it as needed, and keep a copy in your wallet.
 Make sure your friends and family know the symptoms.
 If you have symptoms of sudden heart failure, seek emergency help immediately.

 Talk with your doctor about the following possible triggers.
 If these are triggers for you, use the suggestions to help you avoid them.

 - Is eating too much sodium a trigger for you?
 Too much sodium is a common trigger for sudden heart failure.
 Be aware of how much sodium you are consuming.
 Your doctor might recommend that you not eat or drink more than 2 g (2000 mg) of sodium in your diet each day.
 Know how to find out how much sodium is in your foods and liquids.
 Ready-to-eat and canned foods tend to have more sodium.
 Choose fresh fruits and vegetables whenever possible.
 Talk with your doctor before taking any medicines that you can buy without a prescription.
 Many contain sodium.